Philosophy (PHIL)

 Internship designed to develop a student's ability to use philosophical thinking and concepts in dealing with problems which arise in the context of a specific job, vocation, or institutional setting.
 Students arrange placement on an individual basis.
 S/U grade assessment.

-Prerequisite: Cons. of dept. ch.
+Prerequisite: Cons. of dept. Consent required.

 Level of Study: Graduate